Helène Aylon

-Helène Aylon (née Greenfield; February 4, 1931 – April 6, 2020) was an American multimedia and eco-feminist artist.
+Helène Aylon (née Greenfield; February 4, 1931 – April 6, 2020), was an American multimedia, eco-feminist artist, and educator.
 Her work can be divided into three phases: process art (1970s), anti-nuclear art (1980s), and The G-d Project (1990s and early 2000s), a feminist commentary on the Hebrew Bible and other established traditions.
 In 2012, Aylon published, Whatever Is Contained Must Be Released: My Jewish Orthodox Girlhood, My Life as a Feminist Artist.
 She died during the COVID-19 pandemic, due to complications brought on by COVID-19.

 Early life and education

 Aylon was born in Brooklyn, New York.
 While living there, she received an Orthodox Jewish upbringing; she was fluent in Hebrew.
 She attended grade school at Shulamith School for Girls and her high school education was at the Midrasha; Aylon, however, originally wanted to attend The High School of Music and Art in Manhattan.
 While attending high school, she became engaged to a rabbinical student named Mandel H. Fisch (b.
 1926); they married in 1949.
 Aylon moved immediately to Montréal, where her husband served as a rabbi.
 After two years, she gave birth to a son, Nathaniel Fisch, followed by a daughter, Renee Emunah.
 The couple returned to Brooklyn while Aylon was pregnant with her second child.
 Mandel Fisch was diagnosed with cancer in 1956 and died five years later; Aylon was 30.

 Prior to her husband's death, Aylon enrolled as an art student at Brooklyn College, where she studied under Ad Reinhardt.
+She graduated with a B.A. degree from Brooklyn College in 1960.
+She studied at the Art Students League of New York in 1961; and the Brooklyn Museum Art School in 1962.

 After finishing college, she was commissioned to paint a mural for the youth employment center in the Brooklyn neighborhood of Bedford-Stuyvesant.
 When photographed for a newspaper article, she said that her name was Helène Aylon, in which she used the Hebrew equivalent of her first name as her surname.
-She subsequently taught at San Francisco State University and the California College of Arts and Crafts in Oakland.

 Aylon's first notable work, Rauch (Spirit, Wind, Breath) (1965), was a 16-foot mural, commissioned for the now-defunct Synagogue Library at JFK International Airport, that attempted to portray Judaism through the eyes of women.

+Teaching and feminism

+She subsequently taught at San Francisco State University, and the California College of Arts and Crafts in Oakland.
+In 1980, Aylon received a M.A. degree in women's studies from Antioch College/West.